-The principles of somatic therapy maintain that the mind, body, spirit and emotions are all connected to each other.
+The principles of somatic therapy maintain that the mind, body, spirit, and emotions are all connected to each other.
 Emotional events then impact the body in lasting ways, even changing facial expressions, physical posture and body language.
 Therapists trained in somatic therapy can recognize these physical changes and can help treat them for better physical and mental health.

-Patients going through somatic therapy can release pent up anger, frustration, and other emotions that remain in their body.
+Patients going through somatic therapy can release pent-up anger, frustration, and other emotions that remain in their body.
 Releasing these feelings that have been stored in the nervous system can help free the patient from the kind of stress and pain that prevents them from fully engaging in their life.
 Somatic therapists are familiar with the kind of physical issues associated with certain mental health disorders and can resolve both problems through their work.

 Psychologically, somatic therapists can also help patients reframe their traumatic experiences in a way that helps them overcome some of their symptoms.
 They can help reduce some of the negative effects of trauma on the body and mind through somatic methods.
 This type of therapy can help boost self-confidence, reduce worrying and help the patient develop a sense of hopefulness that they may have lacked because of their traumatic past.

 Patients will notice physical changes as well such as reduced pain and discomfort in their body.
 They will also be able to focus and concentrate more clearly while also feeling more calm and resilient against stress symptoms.
-They often become more active and experience a sense of personal power after their experiences with somatic therapy.
+They often become more active and experience a sense of personal power after their experiences with this therapy.

 Recovering from Trauma with Somatic Therapy

-There are many different types of mental illnesses and physical ailments that can be treated with somatic therapy but it is especially effective for trauma.
-People with PTSD can benefit from somatic therapy because it allows them to release some of the painful memories stored in their body.
+There are many different types of mental illnesses and physical ailments that can be treated with this therapy but it is especially effective for trauma.
+People with PTSD can benefit from somatic therapy because it allows them to release some of the painful memories stored in their bodies.
 Talk therapy also helps them embrace life again and gain a more positive perspective on the things that they went through in the past.

 For very difficult cases of trauma, sometimes psychological treatment alone is not enough to resolve all of the symptoms that a patient is dealing with.
-Relieving pain and stress in the body can help release traumatic memories so that they no longer have a physical hold on a person’s well being.
+Relieving pain and stress in the body can help release traumatic memories so that they no longer have a physical hold on a person’s well-being.
 Somatic therapy may be available through certain mental health treatment centers or through an individual therapist trained in somatic recovery methods.